minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-papertube.md

   - /en/activation/papertube/
 ---

-For this one you only need two or three pages from the magazine (staples taken out), masking tape and some dry treats.
+For this one you only need two or three pages from the magazine (staples taken out), masking tape and some dry treats or kibble.

 I put the pages side by side and taped them together on both sides.
 Then I put the treats on top of it and rolled it into a tube.
 I folded the tube and put some masking tape on it to make it harder.